scds/intro-git/lessons/lesson1.md

 git add note.txt
 ```

 Now that we've added all our changes to the staging area, let's create our first commit.
-When commiting changes, Git will keep track of the author of the commit, the current time and date, and any changes made to the project.
+When committing changes, Git will keep track of the author of the commit, the current time and date, and any changes made to the project.
 To commit our changes, we use the `git commit -m "message"` command, where we replace "message" with our own message.

 <div class="code-example" markdown="1">